-The activity at the end of this lesson involves scoring and cutting cucumbers.
+The activity at the end of this lesson involves slicing carrots.
 This activity helps reinforce knowledge and skills learned during this lesson.
-The cucumbers prepared during this lesson may be used in the next day's menu production.
+The carrots prepared during this lesson may be included in the next day's menu production.

 Before the training, prepare for the lesson activity and set up the kitchen workstation as described on page 11.